An In-depth Look at the Rhode Island Blue Chicken Breed

 Body Shape

 Rhode Island Blues have a wide and strong body that shows they are good for making meat.
-They have a shape like a rectangle with chests that are a little bit deep.
+They have a shape like a rectangle with a slightly deep chest.

 Combs and Wattles